 "Kehne ki nahin baat" -- Pyaar kiye ja (1966)

-I have not even seen this movie - I can't find it - but I love this song in which Shashi leads an energetic band of young men to Om Prakash's doorstep to demand work.
+I love this song in which Shashi leads an energetic band of young men to Om Prakash's doorstep to demand work.
 It's everything good about the 60s, and everything good about 60s Shashi.

 "Main to beghar hoon" -- Suhaag (1979)